aboutnima/laravel-zoom/README.md

 - **Events and Listeners:**
   The package will dispatch events for key actions (e.g., Zoom meeting created, request failed), allowing developers to hook into these events and add custom logic through listeners.

+## Contributing

+Contributions are welcome and appreciated!
+If you are a developer and interested in improving this package, feel free to fork the repository and submit a pull request.
+Bug reports, feature suggestions, and improvements are all encouraged.

 ## License